 Any student who is not satisfied with any aspect of the program, including the outcome of any formal assessment, may appeal in the first instance to the Module Tutor.
 If a mutually acceptable outcome is not achieved, the matter will be referred to an Appeals Committee comprising one of the Program Directors and not fewer than three members of the Academic Advisory Board, who will then review the relevant materials.
 Their decision will be final

-Students who successfully complete the components of the program outlined above, and who have paid the appropriate tuition fees, will be eligible to receive the IOC Diploma in Sports Medicine.
+Students who successfully complete the components of the program outlined above will be eligible to receive the IOC Diploma in Sports Medicine.

 A formal post-graduate qualification in sports medicine is one of the essential parts of the training process for those wishing to work with high-level athletes, but it is also important to gain relevant practical experience.
 This cannot be taught in the classroom, but is learned by observation and experience.
 For this reason, most accreditation schemes operated by professional bodies require that applicants for registration complete some form of internship or practical training as well as acquiring a relevant paper qualification.

 Students completing the IOC Diploma should be aware that this in itself is not a license to practise and that they should expect to gain practical experience.
 This usually means an attachment where they can observe an experienced professional and gain experience by working as part of a team.